Ready, Set, Go

 avalanche instance as soon as it has reported

-completion of the prior build, thus allowing for maximum use of both upload and download bandwith for each
+completion of the prior build, thus allowing for maximum use of both upload and download bandwidth for each

 instance -- and as a direct consequence, higher overall build throughput across the entire set of builders.